svgeesus/EuroMPE/Duophonic/Panel.md

 ![soft touch](./img/adafruit-soft-touch-push.png)

 3.5mm body height above pcb, 5mm to top of button.
+Will need to be on a small daughter board to be at same height as the top of the screen.

 ### Encoder